Introduction

 Apple’s Approach to Artificial Intelligence

 Apple’s strategy in bringing AI into its ecosystem has been met with mixed reactions.
-Unlike competitors such as Google and Microsoft, who have been heavily investing in developing their own AI models, Apple chose a different path by integrating OpenAI’s ChatGPT into its products under the branding of “Apple Intelligence.”
-This move has sparked discussions about whether Apple, once seen as a leader in innovation, is now leaning more towards following industry trends rather than setting them.
+Unlike competitors such as Google and Microsoft, who have been heavily investing in developing their own AI models, Apple chose a different path by integrating OpenAI’s ChatGPT into its products under the branding of “Apple Intelligence.

 One notable aspect of this integration is that Apple Intelligence is exclusive to the iPhone 15 Pro and 15 Pro Max, as well as future models, effectively making it inaccessible to older iPhone models.
 This exclusivity raises questions about Apple’s intent: Is this a strategic move to leverage AI as a selling point to drive upgrades, or does it signal a deeper issue where Apple is struggling to innovate in-house?
 By restricting this feature to newer models, Apple may be attempting to nudge its customer base toward purchasing the latest devices, possibly out of concern that consumers are becoming less inclined to upgrade regularly due to the lack of groundbreaking innovations in recent years.